jameshanlon/jameshanlon.github.io/content/ecc.md

   the two check bit patterns).
 This also gives a total of three different bits as required.

-- **3 bits**, this is already sufficient.
+- **3 bits**, this is already sufficient to give a Hamming distance of three.

-To build a SECDED code, which requires Hamming distance four between valid codewords, it is necessary for:
+To build a SECDED code that requires Hamming distance of four between valid codewords, it is necessary for:

 - The mapping of each data bit to check bits is unique.
 - Each data bit to map to at least three check bits.
-- Each check bit pattern has an odd number of bits set.
+- Each check bit pattern to have an odd number of bits set.

 Following a similar argument, consider two distinct codewords, data differing
 by: